 Dormice are a protected species.
-A survey is therefore required to ascertain the presence or absence of dormice on site.
+If Dormouse habitat is to be impacted a survey is required to ascertain the presence or absence of dormice on site.

 Surveys are normally conducted over the course of eight months, or even longer if the survey commences late in the year.
 Should dormice be discovered on site and are likely to be affected by the development it will be necessary to apply for Natural England licenses.